 discovery_prefix: homeassistant

-Having the system information of your Raspberry Pis available in Home Assistant can be very useful.
-For starters, you won’t have to log in to the Raspberry Pis every time you want to check on how they are doing.
-You can also have a notification sent to your smartphone every time the CPU of a Raspberry Pi exceeds a limit you have set or if the storage is nearing its full capacity.
+Having your Raspberry Pis' system information right at your fingertips in Home Assistant can be a lifesaver.
+For one, you won't have to log into the Raspberry Pis every time you want to see how they're doing.
+Plus, you can set up notifications to ping your smartphone every time your Raspberry Pi's CPU crosses a certain threshold or if the storage is brimming full.

-The creator of this script has also shared their own personal Lovelace configuration.
-They use a combination of the vertical-stack-in-card, the mini-graph-card, and the bar-card.
-I do have to admit, having the system information of Raspberry Pis displayed in Home Assistant does look nice.
+Sennevds, the creator of this script, has also shared their own Home Assistant Dashboard configuration.
+It's a slick blend of the vertical-stack-in-card, the mini-graph-card, and the bar-card.
+I must say, Raspberry Pi's system information does add a dash of panache to the Home Assistant dashboard.